You must provide your Social Security number (SSN) when you register for the FTCE/FELE.

 in the Absentee/No Show Policy.

 If a test site closes due to severe weather or a natural disaster (e.g., hurricane, flood, fire), FTCE/FELE Customer Service will notify you by telephone and/or email.
 You will later be contacted to reschedule your test appointment.

 If you miss an appointment that has not been officially canceled due to a test site closing, you will not receive a refund or transfer of fees, except as explained in the Absentee/No Show Policy.

 You will receive your test scores through your FTCE/FELE account.

-Your passing scores are automatically submitted electronically to the Bureau of Educator Certification (BEC) at the Florida Department of Education.
+Only passing scores are reported electronically to the Bureau of Educator Certification (BEC) at the Florida Department of Education.

-During registration, you may select a school district and/or college/university to receive your test scores.
-Please note that if you do not select a district or institution when you register, you may be responsible for providing them with a copy of your score report in the future.
+During registration, you may select an institution or a District Professional Development Certification Program to receive your test scores.
+Please note that if you do not select an institution or a district when you register, you may be responsible for providing them with a copy of your score report in the future.

 If you decide to cancel your scores after taking the FTCE or FELE, you must complete and submit a Score Cancellation Form before leaving the test site.

 Canceled scores will not be entered into any FTCE/FELE records and will not be reported to you, the DOE, or any institution for any purpose.